magento/pwa-studio/pwa-devdocs/src/technologies/basic-concepts/client-side-caching/index.md

 #### [Stale-while-revalidate][]

-This approach takes a request and uses a cached response if it exists.
+The stale-while-revalidate strategy tell the service worker to use a cached response if it exists.
 A separate network request is made for that resource and the result is cached for future requests.

 This strategy is used when the most up to date version of a resource is not necessary for an application.